Scholarship/Bursary Lessons on Video from Mr. Phipps

 Have questions?
 Please email Allan Phipps at email@example.com.

 Please remember that your school attendance will usually be considered as part of your scholarship and bursary applications.
 Even if applications do not ask about attendance, any teachers you ask to write reference letters will likely check your attendance.
 Please make sure that parents/guardians contact the office to excuse your absences if you miss school for a legitimate reason.
 Absences should be excused in a timely manner.

 Step 1: Read the EMCS Financial Aid Handbook

 Read the EMCS Financial Aid Handbook (updated April 10, 2021).
 Reading this handbook is the first step for those interested in applying for scholarships and bursaries.

 Step 2: Explore the EMCS Awards Database

-Look over the EMCS Awards Database PDF (updated May 6, 2020).
+Look over the EMCS Awards Database (updated April 12, 2021).
 This database is updated throughout the year so check back often.
 Make a list of the awards for which you’ll apply.